-Section 5.
+- Section 5.
 A member of a recognized community planning group must retain eligibility during the entire term of service.
-A planning group member may be removed from the planning group, upon a majority vote of the planning group, if, during a regularly scheduled public meeting, the Secretary presents documentation to the planning group and has notified the member in question that the member is no longer eligible to serve.
-Ineligibility may be due to not meeting the membership qualifications found in Article III, Section 3 or Article IV, Section 1 of this Council Policy and in the group's adopted bylaws.
+A community planning group member may be removed from the planning group, upon a majority vote of the elected community planning group, if, during a regularly_scheduled public meeting, the Secretary_places an item on the agenda, presents documentation to the planning group, and has notified the member in question, that the member is no longer eligible to serve.
+Ineligibility may be due to either: (1) not meeting the membership qualifications found in Article III, Section 3 or as approved by the City Council; or (2) incurring three consecutive regular-meeting absences or four regular-meeting absences in the 12-month period of April through March of any year.

-Section 6.
-A planning group member or planning group found to be out of compliance with the provisions of this Policy, or the planning group's adopted bylaws, risks loss of indemnification [legal protection and representation] pursuant to Ordinance No. O-17086 NS, and any future amendments thereto.
+Article IV, Section 1 of this Council Policy and in the community planning group's adopted bylaws. - Section 6.
+A community planning group or member or planning group found to be out of compliance with the provisions of this Policy, or with the planning group's adopted bylaws, risks loss of indemnification [legal protection and representation] pursuant to Ordinance No. - O-1988317086 NS, and any future amendments thereto.

 Violations of the Brown Act may, in some circumstances, carry civil or criminal consequences as described in this Policy at Article IX, Section 2.
-However, as stated in a memorandum prepared by the City Attorney, by implementing bylaws and operating in compliance with this Policy, planning groups will be considered to be in substantial compliance with the Brown Act.
-(City Att'y MOL No. 2006-26)
+However, as stated in a memorandum prepared by the City Attorney, by implementing bylaws and operating in compliance with this Policy, community planning groups will be considered to be in substantial compliance with the Brown Act.
+(City Attorney'y MOL

+No. 2006-26)